Master of Science in Nursing: Curriculum

 Prerequisites: NUR 661.

-This course examines systems design life cycle, workflow support/analysis, data collection, and application of technology to education, clinical simulation, workflow, and professional development.
-Prerequisites: NUR 662.
+This course examines systems design life cycle, workflow support/analysis, data collection, and applying technology to education, clinical simulation, workflow, and professional development.
+Prerequisites: NUR 662, 50 clinical hours.
+(Offered at least twice per academic year.)

-This course is an immersion experience during which students implement the nurse informaticist role.
-(16-week course with 225 hours of clinical).
-Prerequisites: NUR 666.
+This course is an immersive experience during which students implement the informaticist role.
+Prerequisite NUR 660 (150 clinical hours/ precepted)

 Request More Information